-The Roxy was ITV Network’s attempt to steal some of the thunder away from BBC’s Top
+The Roxy was ITV Network’s attempt to steal some of the thunder from BBC’s Top Of

 particularly in America.
-The successful Network Chart, a weekly top forty show,
+The success of the Network Chart, a weekly top forty show,

 run on the ILR radio network since 1985 and sponsored by Nescafe, was the reason

-the ITV Network gave for the idea.
+the ITV Network gave for the commission.
 However, off-

 The show was hotly contested by many of the ITV’s franchises with Zenith Television